vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 // Delete
 this.client.deleteSync("api/endpoint", options);
 ```
-Every method from the aforementioned list supports Async alternative of the method, where Async means that you work with Task, i.e long running operation, in Cloud Director.
+Every method from the aforementioned list supports Async alternative of the method, where Async means that you work with Task, i.e long running operation, in VMware Cloud Director.

 You get some ancillary methods as well like:
 ```typescript